MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 ##### Design checklist

 Start your design strategy based on the [**design review checklist for Security**](../security/checklist.md) and identify vulnerabilities and controls to improve the security posture.
-Extend the strategy to include more approaches as your see fit for your solution.
+Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >
 > - **Review the security baselines** for [Linux](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline), [Windows](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline) VMs and also [scale set baseline](/security/benchmark/azure/baselines/virtual-machine-scale-sets-security-baseline).
 >
 > - **Ensure timely and automated security patching and upgrades**.
-While Flexible orchrestration is recommended, automated OS upgrades are not yet in production.
 Make sure updates are rolled out and validated with a well-defined process in place.
+>
 > - **Identify the VMs that hold state**.
-Make sure that data is classified according to organization-provided sensitivity labels and protected through appropriate levels of encryption and other security controls.
+Make sure that data is classified according to organization-provided sensitivity labels and protected through appropriate levels of encryption (at rest and in transit) and other security controls.
 If you have high sensitivity requirements, consider using double encryption, Azure Confidential Compute to protect data in use, and other high security controls.
 >
 > - **Provide segmentation** to the VMs and scale sets by setting network boundaries, access controls, and also place VMs in resource groups that share the same lifecycle.
 >
 > - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources.
 Use Microsoft Entra ID for authentication and authorization needs making sure strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
 >
+> Restrict resource access based on conditions using Azure Entra ID Conditional Access.
+Define the conditional policies based on duration and the minimum set of permissions.
+>
 > - **Use network controls to restrict ingress and egress traffic**.
 Place VMs and scale sets in Azure Virtual Network for isolation and put network security groups to filter traffic.
-Use load balancers and firewalls rules to protect against malicious traffic and data exfilteration attacks.
+Protect against distributed denial of service (DDoS) attacks and use load balancers and firewalls rules to protect against malicious traffic and data exfiltration attacks.
 >
 >     Use [Azure Bastion](/azure/bastion/bastion-overview) provides secure connectivity to the VMs for operational access.
 >